GiovanniStephens/cardinality-constrained-optimisation/README.md

 Try a different genetic algorithm to see if it is faster. (pyGAD could be a good alternative). (done)

 Using historical variances, covariances, and mean returns, the average out-of-sample Sharpe Ratio is significantly greater for optimised cardinality-constrained portfolios than for random selections and allocations.
 Regardless, it would be interesting to see if I can get even better results using forecast average returns and variances with historical covariances.

+I have created the whole model, however, I have not created automated unit tests alogn the way.
+As a result, I have lost a little of my trust in the model.
+Next steps are to do a lot of validation and simplificaton of the model.

+Additionally, the model is quite slow, so I need to work out how to speed it up further.

 ## Forecasting Returns